The Data Center Rundown

 Read at Global Data Center Hub→

-Amazon Web Services facilities in the United Arab Emirates and Bahrain experienced disruptions due to drone strikes, degrading cloud services across the Middle East region.
+Drone strikes targeted and damaged Amazon Web Services data center facilities located in the United Arab Emirates and Bahrain, resulting in service degradation and disruption across numerous cloud offerings in the Middle East region.

 Read at TechRepublic→